 Duluth, Minnesota, is home to 16 designated trout streams.
 Despite their challenges, North Shore streams have two things in their favor.
 First is their cool, northern, lake-moderated climate.
 Second is the deep-forest bank cover, which shades the streams and keeps them cool.
 These influences keep these streams just cool enough to support trout.

-This project seeks to show avid trout fishers, agricultural education teachers, and visiting Future Farmers of America (FFA) students what species are capable of existing only within a narrow temperature range (called cold stenothermal species or CSS) are and how they and other citizen scientists can be involved in their conservation and related research.
-Our goal is to improve scientific understanding of cold stenothermal species (CSS) and their impact on Minnesota resources, and increase citizen opportunities to engage in scientific research.
-We hope to reach at least 100 participants through our workshops, and by using agricultural education teachers as a conduit to their classrooms, that initial reach should multiply.
-At the conclusion of each workshop, we will ask participants to complete an evaluation questionnaire and follow-up by email with individual participants to determine their interest and resource needs to participate as citizen volunteers.
+The goal of this project is to show avid trout fishers, teachers and K-12 students what species are capable of existing only within a narrow temperature range (called cold stenothermal species or CSS) and how they and other community scientists can be involved in their conservation and related research.
+Our goal is to improve scientific understanding of cold stenothermal species (CSS) and their impact on Minnesota resources, and increase community opportunities to engage in scientific research.
+We hope to reach at least 100 participants through our workshops, and by using teachers as a conduit to their classrooms, that initial reach should multiply.
+At the conclusion of each workshop, we will ask participants to complete an evaluation questionnaire and follow-up by email with individual participants to determine their interest and resource needs to participate as community volunteers.

 Why Minnesota Sea Grant?